 - Money is a tricky thing to discuss beyond our social conditioning to get more of it.
 I want to play with our discomfort with discussing money, and disrupt the power that money as a relationship overlords over other kinds of relationships

-- Throughout my training and life, I have benefitted from sliding scale costs, scholarships, work-trades, and concessionary rates for classes, workshops, conferences and other things that I could not afford at full price.
+- Throughout my training and life, I have benefitted from sliding scale costs, scholarships, work-trades, and concessionary rates for classes, workshops, therapy sessions, conferences and other things that I could not afford at full price.
 Offering various ways of ensuring economic accessibility is one of the ways I am paying it forward, and comes from a place of knowing what it is to not live with high economic rank, yet deeply valuing the truly valuable things in life

 - Finally, aiming for economic accessibility is a practice of economic justice for me, and a practice of regenerative life that I invite you into